Tears, tantrums and phone bills: 14 high-profile superstars who suffered injury agony before a World Cup

 Kubala’s story is a compelling one.
 He escaped from post-war Hungary into American-occupied Austria dressed as a Russian soldier on the back of a truck, and cheated death when he pulled out of a commitment to play for Torino in a testimonial against Benfica when his son, Branko, fell ill.
 The plane carrying the team crashed into the Superga Hills on its way back from Lisbon, killing all 31 people on board and bringing a tragic end to Il Grande Torino.

 Kubala played for both Hungary and Czechoslovakia before his escape to the West, where he later represented Spain on 19 occasions and scored 11 goals.
-Despite six caps for Czechoslovakia, three with Hungary and an eight-year association with Spain, Kubala never played in the finals of a major international tournament.
-He was named in the squad for the 1962 World Cup alongside Di Stefano and Puskas but missed out through injury.
+He was named in La Roja’s squad for the 1962 World Cup but missed out through injury.

 Roberto Bettega (Italy, 1982)

-Bettega played with hometown club Juventus for 13 seasons, making more than 500 appearances in all competitions and helping the Old Lady to seven Serie A titles and a UEFA Cup triumph.
-He went to the 1978 World Cup and was named in the Team of the Tournament, scoring group stage goals against Hungary and hosts Argentina as Italy topped the group and ultimately came fourth.
+Bettega played for Juventus for 13 seasons, making more than 500 appearances in all competitions and helping the Old Lady to seven Serie A titles and a UEFA Cup triumph.
+He went to the 1978 World Cup and was named in the Team of the Tournament, scoring group stage goals against Hungary and hosts Argentina as Italy ultimately came fourth.

 Four years later, Bettega should have been at his absolute peak.
 He was 31 years old with two major tournaments under his belt, having also played at Euro '80, and fresh from his seventh league title.
-Unfortunately for Bettega, however, an almighty collision with Anderlecht goalkeeper Jacques Munaron in a November 1981 European Cup match caused a serious knee injury and ruled him out for the rest of the season.
+But an almighty collision with Anderlecht goalkeeper Jacques Munaron in a November 1981 European Cup match caused a serious knee injury and ruled him out for the rest of the season.

-Before that fateful evening in Turin, Bettega had been on course for his best season ever: he’d scored five league goals in seven appearances, eight in all competitions, and was on to break his best ever goalscoring season two years previously when his 16 in the league won him the Capocannoniere award.

-Italy went on to win the 1982 World Cup in style, with the previously-disgraced Paolo Rossi scoring the goals that won the Azzurri their third World Cup – fresh from serving a two-year ban for his part in the Totonero betting scandal.

 Kenny Dalglish (Scotland, 1986)

-Dalglish had played in the first leg of the intercontinental play-off between Scotland and Australia ahead of the 1986 World Cup, shortly after guiding Liverpool to the First Division-FA Cup Double in his first season as player-manager, having scored the volley against Chelsea which sealed the league title.
+Dalglish had played in the first leg of the intercontinental play-off between Scotland and Australia ahead of the 1986 World Cup, shortly after guiding Liverpool to the First Division-FA Cup Double in his first season as player-manager.

-Scotland had qualified for that play-off against the Socceroos on a bittersweet night in Cardiff.
-Needing a point against Wales to keep their dreams of Mexico alive, the Scots were a goal down when they won a penalty with nine minutes remaining.
-Davie Cooper scored it, but at the end of the match, legendary coach Jock Stein had a heart attack and died in the medical room at Ninian Park.

-Alex Ferguson led Scotland into the play-off, where they beat Australia, and remained in charge for the tournament in Mexico.
-But Scotland had to do it without their best player Dalglish, and with the original Group of Death awaiting their arrival too.
+Alex Ferguson led Scotland at the tournament after the death of Jock Stein, but they had to do without their star man Dalglish.
 King Kenny was named in the original squad of 22 but pulled out with a knee knack, although rumours at the time suggested he had done so in protest at the non-selection of Alan Hansen, his Liverpool team-mate.

 Daniel Passarella (Argentina, 1986)

-Passarella accused Maradona of taking drugs before the tournament; El Diego hit back with claims that Passarella had racked up a huge phone bill to his mistress in Monaco but wouldn't admit it, despite his number showing up on the bill.
-“What Passarella didn’t know was at that time telephone bills in Mexico were itemised,” Maradona wrote in his autobiography.
-“And it was his number, the bastard!
-He was earning like $2m a year and he played dumb about the phone bill for 2,000 peso.
-He was making us all pitch in to pay for the calls, and he thought it would never come to light.”

-A difficult decision was avoided, though, when Passarella – a bona fide legend of the Argentine game and held in much higher regard at home than Maradona – contracted a bout of enterocolitis that left him bed-ridden and unable to train.
-His replacement in the squad, Jose Luis Brown, scored the opening goal in the final as Argentina won their second World Cup in three tournaments.
+A difficult decision was avoided, though, when Passarella – a bona fide legend of the Argentine game and held in much higher regard at home than Maradona – contracted a bout of enterocolitis that left him bed-ridden and unable to play.

 Marco van Basten (Holland, 1994)

 There was a time when Van Basten was the greatest striker on the planet; a supremely elegant striker capable of the spectacular.
-In reality, the Dutchman played his last game for Milan a whole year before USA '94 – the 1993 Champions League Final defeat to Marseille.
+In reality, the Dutchman played his last game for Milan a whole year before USA '94.
 He had rushed back from a previous injury to be involved, but a terrible challenge from Basile Boli didn’t just end Van Basten’s involvement in the match, it effectively ended his career.

-Van Basten did play at a World Cup – Italia ’90 – but never scored a goal and his Holland side didn’t win a game, drawing each of their group matches against the Republic of Ireland, England and Egypt before being knocked out in the first knockout stage by eventual champions Germany.

 Romario (Brazil, 1998)